caretak3r/secrets-router/ARCHITECTURE.md

 ### 2. Umbrella Chart Deployment

-- Customer installs a single umbrella chart
+- Customer installs `control-plane-umbrella` chart
 - Chart includes Dapr control plane and Secrets Router as dependencies
+- Secrets Router chart has its own dependency on Dapr
-- All components deployed to customer's namespace
+- All components deployed to customer's namespace (determined by `{{ .Release.Namespace }}`)
 - Simplified deployment and management
+- Users provide `override.yaml` to configure secret store locations

 ### 3. Auto-Decoding of Kubernetes Secrets